theoddden/Terradev/README.md

 Model agnostic.
 Dataset agnostic.
 GPU agnostic.
 Provider agnostic.
 The only thing Terradev is not agnostic about is correctness: it enforces topology, idempotency, and sequencing.

-**NOTES ON 6.0.1**

-- Patch release: README and `terradev-cloud` CLI.md regenerated for the 6.0.x command surface, version-flag tests now assert against the live `__version__`, and the stale `TestHypothesisDatabricksIntegration` test has been removed.
-- Version bumped to **6.0.1** and pushed to PyPI.

 **NOTES ON 6.0.0**

 - **Unsloth** (`terradev train unsloth`): optimized local LLM training, serving, and coding agents with 70% lower VRAM usage and faster training via Triton kernels.
 Subcommands: `run`, `start`, `stop`.